jgclark/NotePlan-tools/README.md

 - where the note for a  `[[Note link]]` doesn't exist, it is created in the top-level Notes folder first
 - if there is a `>YYYY-MM-DD` date specified in the line already, then carry that over, otherwise  add today's date

-This feature can be turned off using the `-n` option.
+This feature can be turned on using two different options, with slightly different triggers:
+- `-m` (`--move`): move tasks with such a note link, _whether or not the task is complete_;
+- `-t` (`--movecomplete`): move only _completed tasks_.

-NB: This only operates from Daily (Calendar) notes; therefore it doesn't interfere with **linking and back-linking** between main notes.
+NB: This only operates from Daily (Calendar) notes; therefore it _doesn't_ interfere with linking and back-linking between regular notes.

 ### Templates for dates
 It changes any mentions of **date offset patterns** (such as `{-10d}`, `{+2w}`, `{-3m}`) into scheduled dates (e.g. `>2020-02-27`), if it can find a valid date pattern in the previous heading, previous main task if it has sub-tasks, or in the line itself.
 This allows for users to define simple **template sections** and copy and paste them into the note, set the due date at the start, and the other dates are then worked out for you.